1929 poster for the film by the Stenberg brothers

 These famous squares are in central Moscow near Red Square.
-You can just see a corner of the park in Revolution Square next to Theatre Square in the foreground which is overlooked by the Bolshoi Theatre (the camera would have been on the top floor or on the pediment).
+You can just see a corner of the park in Revolution Square next to Theatre Square in the foreground which is overlooked by the Bolshoi Theatre (the camera would have been on the top floor).
 The large (red) building in the background was built in 1890 as the City Hall, then the Lenin Museum.
 It is now used as a gallery for some of the collections of the State Historical Museum.
-All the buildings on the right have been replaced by a dreary block and a car park as can be seen in the current Google Street View below (the caption says Theatre Passage which is the road between the squares – see also [00:18:42]).
+All the buildings on the right have been replaced by a dreary block and a car park as can be seen in the current Google Street View below (the caption says Theatre Square but the building overlooks Revolution Square).

 [00:13:29] Mostorg Department Store, Theatre Square, Moscow.
 This was the former Muir & Mirrielees department store (below), founded by two Scottish emigres.
 Now occupied by TsUM, it is a spectacular Gothic Revival building designed by the architect Roman Klein, opened in 1908.
 Confiscated after the Revolution it was re-named ‘Mostorg’ in 1922.